STAIRWAY TO THE STARS—

 — Paul R. Williams, from his 1945 pattern book The Small Home of Tomorrow

-In the United States, an economic boom followed war’s end, and commissions for non-residential work increased exponentially during the second half of Williams’ career: the Crescent Wing of the Beverly Hills Hotel (with its distinctive façade signage in Williams’ handwriting facing Sunset Boulevard), and the Polo Lounge and Fountain Coffee Room revamp inside the original hotel building;6 the Botany Building and Franz Hall at UCLA; the Marina del Rey Middle School; the Palm Springs Tennis Club (in collaboration with modernist A. Quincy Jones, who worked in the Williams office in the late 1930s); the memorial pavilion for Al Jolson, the vaudeville colossus famous for singing “My Mammy” in blackface.
+In the United States an economic boom followed war’s end, and commissions for non-residential work increased exponentially during the second half of Williams’ career: the Crescent Wing of the Beverly Hills Hotel (with its distinctive façade signage in Williams’ handwriting facing Sunset Boulevard), and the Polo Lounge and Fountain Coffee Room revamp inside the original hotel building6; the Botany Building and Franz Hall at UCLA; the Marina del Rey Middle School; the Palm Springs Tennis Club (in collaboration with modernist A. Quincy Jones, who worked in the Williams office in the late 1930s); the memorial pavilion for Al Jolson, the vaudeville colossus famous for singing “My Mammy” in blackface.
 There were Williams churches, banks, automobile showrooms, courthouses, and funeral parlors—his work was as prevalent in the “flats” of L.A. as it was in the hills.
-Hotels and apartment buildings in South America bear his imprint.
+Hotels and apartment buildings in South America bear his imprint, and his many commercial and residential commissions in Nevada include Berkley Square (1954) in Las Vegas—a community of homes marketed to middle-class African Americans.
 By the time he retired in 1973, over 4,000 projects designed by Williams had been built.
 He was also part of the team behind the Theme Building at LAX.
 This structure—so consciously “futuristic” in its conception and realization—is one of the few projects Williams was involved with which today feels dated.
 Skirting the aesthetic edge of camp, this still-beloved landmark is forever fixed in its receding moment.

 Published in PARIS LA 12 (Fall 2014), the Alternative Habitation issue.